virtualforce/Today_i_Fixed_android/README - Image Picker Jetpack Compose Android.md

     imagePicker.launch("image/*")

-    //Before using this launcher you must need to get run time camera permissions first that are described in the link described below:
+    //Before using this launcher you must need to get run time camera permissions first that are in the link described below:

     //Take photo from Camera
     val uri = ComposeFileProvider.getImageUri(context)